Wikijito7/crud/README.md

 ## Setting it up
   * Docker
     * All needed files for Docker are within the repository.
-You download everything, _cd_ to the proyect and run _docker-compose up_.
+You download everything, _cd_ to the project and run _docker-compose up_.
 It will do the rest.

   * Manual
     * First of all, make sure that you have installed MySQL/MariaDB server, PHP and PHP-Mysql.
 Also, you need a web server like _Apache_ or _Nginx_